Check out October Education at SBBC - Get Started

 Careers at Small Business BC

 At Small Business BC, we provide the building blocks that help entrepreneurs grow successful businesses.
 We believe that no matter what stage of business or what skill level, there is a need to learn and grow.
 Our staff’s role is to provide the knowledge and resources to fill those gaps.
-When an entrepreneur finds themselves asking “How do I…?” we’re the ones to call.
+When an entrepreneur finds themselves asking, “How do I…?” we’re the ones to call.

 Small Business BC is committed to maintaining a supportive work environment where every member of staff can grow and achieve their potential.
 Our team is encouraged to harness their unique skills and expertise to help the business community throughout British Columbia.
 We partner with Jooble for our staff recruitment.

 At Small Business BC, we’re proud to be a diverse and accessible employer.
 Through our partnership with the Presidents Group (Accessible Employers), learn how SBBC encourages and uplifts our team through the inspiring stories of Roop Johal, Business Development & Sponsorship Manager and Tom Conway, our CEO.
+Learn more about SBBC’s commitment to diversity, inclusion, and equity.

 Benefits & Perks